timkab/Cypress-e2e/README.md

-# Passport e2e web testing
+# Passport e2e testing
-with Cypress and Cucumber
+using Cypress and Cucumber

 # :hammer_and_wrench: WorkInProgress :hammer_and_wrench: